🎉 Black Friday 🎉 Use coupon code BLACKFRIDAY24 for 50% off courses & templates! 👈

 Bear in mind that, although your device may meet the minimum requirements, you may need additional power for optimal performance.
 Generally speaking, when it comes to graphic design computer requirements, overshooting your target is usually a good idea.

-The following information is up-to-date as of October 12th, 2023.
+Note: this article is updated and bumped to the top of the newsfeed twice yearly.
+The following information is up-to-date as of June 25th, 2024.
 Links associated with the application name will take you to the manufacturer’s documentation for up-to-date specifications:

 Application CPU Supported OS RAM GPU Disk Space Monitor Resolution